 Carbon dioxide (CO2) differs from the other major greenhouse gases relevant to the sector in that the carbon can be stored in large quantities in the various carbon pools in vegetation, soils and living organisms.
-As an illustration, it is estimated that the release of just 0.1 % of the carbon currently stored in European soils would equal the annual emissions from 100 million cars.
+As an illustration, it is estimated that the release of just 0.1% of the carbon currently stored in European soils would equal the annual emissions from as much as 100 million cars.

 For industrialised nations, accounting of emissions and removals from forests and agriculture are governed by the Kyoto Protocol adopted in 1997.
 The inclusion of forests and agriculture in greenhouse gas accounts of industrialised nations are governed by Protocol rules for the so- called LULUCF sector – land-use, land-use change and forestry.

 Emissions and removals from forests and agriculture in non- industrialised countries are for the time being not governed by any internationally agreed legally binding framework.
-Policy development related to forests in non- industrialised countries are covered in the framework called REDD+ - the UN programme for Reducing Emissions from Deforestation and Forest Degradation.
+Policy development related to forests in non-industrialised countries is covered in the framework called REDD+ - the UN programme for Reducing Emissions from Deforestation and Forest Degradation.

 LULUCF in the EU

-Emissions from deforestation and forest degradation in developing countries remain difficult to quantify.
-They constitute around one sixth global CO2 emissions, or one eighth of all global greenhouse gas emissions.
+Though emissions from deforestation and forest degradation in developing countries remain difficult to quantify, they constitute for around one sixth of the global CO2 emissions, or one eighth of all global greenhouse gas emissions.
 At the same time nearly one billion vulnerable people depend on these forests for food, water, shelter and energy.
 If designed properly, REDD+ could entail substantial benefits in addition to the mitigation.
 These include positive impacts on biodiversity, climate change adaptation, low emission development and strengthening indigenous peoples' rights.
 REDD+ therefore has the potential for a triple dividend - gains for the climate, for biodiversity and for sustainable development.
-How far this potential can be materialised depends on providing a legal framework, and additional and proportionate resources that are used in a cost-effective manner.
+How far this potential can be materialized depends on providing a sound legal framework, predictable incentives, and proportionate resources that are used in a cost-effective manner.